PIPS, an advanced platform for period detection in time series -- I. Fourier-likelihood periodogram and application to RR Lyrae Stars: Period-Detection Validation

 In order to test the accuracy of \PIPS for data of varying quality, cadence, and quantity, we generate artificial data based on samples from OGLE \citep{Soszynski_2009_OGLE_LMC}.
 These samples provide highly complete and dense phase-folded light curves, which allow us to generate artificial data with realistic light-curve shapes.
 For the OGLE samples, we take the top 20 results (16 RRab and 4 RRc stars) with the lowest reported period uncertainty.

 We generate a high-cadence set of observations for a single period by phase-folding the original OGLE data using the period provided by OGLE.
-We then extrapolate to generate a high-cadence set of observations over the desired period of time.
+We then extrapolate to generate a high-cadence set of observations over the desired period of time\footnote{\revv{This extrapolation allows us to generate the artificial data without analytic functions.
+The method provides sufficient data for this work since our tests mainly focus on poorly sampled, noisy data.
+One can also generate artificial data by using high-order Fourier series fitted to datasets from much more precisely calibrated surveys, such as {\it Kepler} \citep{Kepler_RRL_2010} when more physically ``true" mock data are desired.}}.
 To create an artificial dataset for a specified number of observations ($N$), days between observations (DBO), and SNR, the extrapolated dataset is sampled at the desired observation times.
 Gaussian noise of the desired size is then added to each observation's magnitude, and we define the uncertainty of the constructed data by adding the original uncertainty and the noise in quadrature.
 The size of the resulting uncertainty is used to measure the SNR.
 We define a parameter, DBO-to-Window Ratio (DWR), as the ratio of the average number of days between observations (DBO), and the length of the observation window (W) for a single observation within which the observation's target time was randomly chosen.
 For instance, if a star is visible for 6\,hr ($= 1/4$ d)during the night and an observation was taken at a random time during that window each day, then DBO $ = 1$, W $= 1/4$, and DWR $ = 4$.
 This is used to determine when to sample the artificial data points.
 Target observation times for the new dataset are then generated, which follow the desired values of $N$, DBO, DWR, and SNR.

 The new data are then analysed by \PIPS, and the period determined by \PIPS is compared to the one reported by OGLE.
 It is worth noting that, although the period reported by OGLE is only assumed to be the true period for the purpose of phase folding, it is the ``true'' period for the data given to \PIPS, since it is the period used to extrapolate the data during generation.
 Deviation in the assumed period results in decreased SNR, but the period of the new set, and hence the difference between that period and the one calculated by \PIPS, is exact.